simcak/Core/12_INCEPTION/README.md

 - `newgrp docker` : Apply the new group membership without logging out and back in.
 - `docker logs <container_id>` : Fetch the logs of a container (for example: wordpress entrypoint.sh script echos)
 - `sudo bash -c "grep -q 'psimcak.42.fr' /etc/hosts || echo '127.0.0.1 psimcak.42.fr www.psimcak.42.fr' >> /etc/hosts"` : Add a line to the /etc/hosts file only if it doesn't already exist = so when we access psimcak.42.fr it will point to localhost (127.0.0.1)
+- `docker exec -it mariadb bash`: Access the mariadb container terminal

+## Evaluation
+- How Docker and docker-compose work.
+- The difference between a Docker image used with docker-compose and without docker-compose.
+- The benefit of Docker compared to VMs.
+- The pertinence of the directory structure required for this project.

 ## What are Containers ?